-Plan members are required to contribute 5% of their pay and longevity plus \$5.00 per month for the service increment.
+Plan members are required to contribute 5% of lieutenant's pay (or actual pay, if higher) and longevity, plus \$5.00 per month for the service increment.
 The City is required to make actuarially determined periodic contributions at rates that, for individual employees, increase over time so that sufficient assets will be available to pay benefits when due.